-(1) Cover.
-The cover of the petition shall show the names of the parties, with the plaintiff, petitioner or party initiating the proceeding in the trial court or administrative body listed first (e.g., State of New Mexico, Plaintiff-Respondent vs. John Doe, Defendant-Petitioner), and the name, mailing address and telephone number of counsel filing the petition, or, if a party is not represented by counsel, the name, mailing address and telephone number of the party.

-(2) Contents.
-The petition shall contain a concise statement of the grounds on which the jurisdiction of the Supreme Court is invoked, showing:

-(a) the date of entry of the decision and any order on motion for rehearing thereon;

-(b) the questions presented for review (the Court will consider only the questions set forth in the petition);

-(c) the facts material to the questions presented;

-(d) the basis for granting the writ, specifying where applicable:

-(i) any decision of the Supreme Court with which it is asserted the decision of the Court of Appeals is in conflict, and showing of such conflict, including a quotation from that part of the Court of Appeals decision, if any, and a quotation from the part of the Supreme Court decision showing the alleged conflict;
+- (1) Cover.
+The cover of the petition shall show the names of the parties, with the plaintiff, petitioner, or party initiating the proceeding in the trial court or administrative body listed first (e.g., State of New Mexico, Plaintiff-Respondent vs. John Doe, Defendant-Petitioner), and the name, mailing address, and telephone number of counsel filing the petition, or, if a party is not represented by counsel, the name, mailing address, and telephone number of the party. - (2) Contents.
+The petition shall contain a concise statement of the grounds on which the jurisdiction of the Supreme Court is invoked, showing: - (a) the date of entry of the decision and any order on motion for rehearing; - (b) the questions presented for review (the Court will consider only the questions set forth in the petition); - (c) the facts material to the questions presented; - (d) the basis for granting the writ, specifying where applicable: - (i) any decision of the Supreme Court with which it is asserted the decision of the Court of Appeals is in conflict, and showing of such conflict, including a quotation from that part of the Court of Appeals decision, if any, and a quotation from the part of the Supreme Court decision showing the alleged conflict;

-(ii) any decision of the Court of Appeals with which it is asserted the decision from which certiorari is sought is in conflict, and showing of such conflict, including a quotation from that part of the Court of Appeals decision, if any, and a quotation from that part of the prior Court of Appeals decision showing the alleged conflict;

-(iii) what significant question of law under the Constitution of New Mexico or the United States is involved; or

-(iv) the issue of substantial public interest that should be determined by the Supreme Court;

-(e) a direct and concise argument amplifying the reasons relied upon for granting the writ, including specific references to the briefs filed in the Court of Appeals showing where the questions were presented to the Court of Appeals; and

-(f) a prayer for relief, including whether the case should be remanded to the Court of Appeals for consideration of issues not raised in the petition if the relief requested is granted.
+- (ii) any decision of the Court of Appeals with which it is asserted the decision from which certiorari is sought is in conflict, and showing of such conflict, including a quotation from that part of the Court of Appeals decision, if any, and a quotation from that part of the prior Court of Appeals decision showing the alleged conflict: - (iii) what significant question of law under the Constitution of New Mexico or the United States is involved; or - (iv) the issue of substantial public interest that should be determined by the Supreme Court; - (e) a direct and concise argument amplifying the reasons relied on for granting the writ, including specific references to the briefs filed in the Court of Appeals showing where the questions were presented to the Court of Appeals; - (f) a reference to all related or prior appeals of which the party is aware, including an appropriate citation, if any; and - (g) a prayer for relief, including whether the case should be remanded to the Court of Appeals for consideration of issues not raised in the petition if the relief requested is granted.

 (3) Attachments.
-The petition shall have attached a copy of the decision of the Court of Appeals and, if decided on the summary calendar, a copy of any calendaring notices; and, if decided by the Court of Appeals pursuant to Rule 12-505 NMRA, a copy of the final order or judgment of the district court and any district court findings or decision leading thereto, as well as a copy of the administrative decision under review by the district court.
-If a motion for rehearing was filed, the motion and the order of the Court of Appeals on the motion shall be attached.

-D. Length limitations.
-Except by permission of the Court, the petition shall comply with Rule 12-305 NMRA and the following length limitations:

-(1) Body of the petition defined.
-The body of the petition consists of headings, footnotes, quotations and all other text except any cover page, table of contents, table of authorities, signature blocks and certificate of service.
+- (a) A petitioner shall attach to the petition a copy of the decision of the Court of Appeals and, if the Court of Appeals decided the case on the summary calendar, a copy of any calendaring notices. - (b) A petitioner seeking review of an action of the Court of Appeals involving review of an administrative proceeding under Rule 12-505 NMRA shall attach to the petition a copy of the final order or judgment of the district court, any district court findings or decision leading to its final order or judgment, and a copy of the administrative decision under review by the district court. - (c) If a motion for rehearing was filed, the motion and the order of the Court of Appeals on the motion shall be attached to the petition. - D. Length limitations.
+Except by permission of the Supreme Court, the petition shall comply with Rule 12-305 NMRA and the following length limitations. - (1) Body of the petition defined.
+The body of the petition consists of headings, footnotes, quotations, and all other text except any cover page, table of contents, table of authorities, signature blocks, and certificate of service.